rancher/docs/content/rke/latest/en/etcd-snapshots/one-time-snapshots/_index.md

 _Available as of v0.2.0_

 The backup snapshot can be stored on a custom `S3` backup like [minio](https://min.io/).
-If the S3 backend uses a self-signed or custom certificate, provide a custom certificate using the `--s3-endpoint-ca` to connect to the S3 back end.
+If the S3 backend uses a self-signed or custom certificate, provide a custom certificate using the `--s3-endpoint-ca` to connect to the S3 backend.

 ### IAM Support for Storing Snapshots in S3